St. Joseph's Pre-University College

 St. Joseph’s Pre-University College (SJPUC) is an educational institution located in Bangalore, India.
 The college is managed by the Society of Jesus (Jesuits).
 Through the Bangalore Jesuit Educational Society (BJES) St. Joseph's executes the objectives of the Jesuit philosophy of education.

 While St. Joseph's University, Bangalore, dates to 1882, the pre-university division became independent in 2001 after the Government of Karnataka determined that PU studies would be separate from graduate studies.
 Graduate studies in science and arts are now the responsibility of St. Joseph's College while graduate programs in commerce are mainly taught by St. Joseph's College of Commerce.
 There is also an evening division.
 Also, to accommodate more students who were interested in commerce, graduate studies in commerce have also begun at the St. Joseph's College.

 History

-The Society of Jesus was founded by St. Ignatius of Loyola in 1540, with a mission & objective of the education of youth around the world with the motto "For the Greater Glory of God".
+The Society of Jesus was founded by St. Ignatius of Loyola in 1540, with a mission and objective of the education of youth around the world with the motto "For the Greater Glory of God".
 St. Joseph's Pre-University College was founded in 1882 by French Foreign Missionary Fathers to offer a liberal education for the boys of European and Anglo-Indian families.
 After India's independence, admission was extended in the 1950s and 1960s to include male students irrespective of race, religion or caste.
 The college was started by the French Foreign Missionary Fathers for the purpose of imparting higher education to youngsters.
 In 1937, the management of the College was handed over to the Jesuits of Karnataka Province.